The Napa Valley Wine Train is receives many questions, so please see below for a FAQ.

 Everyday, we serve a variety of guests with different dietary preferences and food allergies.
 Like any good restaurant, all of our menu choices are freshly prepared to order.
 In our case, they are all prepared on board the Napa Valley Wine Train.
 With advance notice, we will be better equipped to handle special menu requests.
 When making your reservation, please alert your booking agent of your needs.
 The agent will submit your information to our kitchen staff and to our on board manager.
 It is also necessary to remind your server which member of your party has the allergy.
 Rest assured, we handle hundreds of allergies weekly and with ease.
 We look forward to serving you and your family soon.

 Children’s rates are only available for select packages.
 Please call +1-800-427-4124 if your party includes children age 12 or under in order to secure the children’s rate.

 Children are always welcome and some packages have special rates.
 Caution is recommended to parents of toddlers who might have a difficult time ‘relaxing’ for three hours.
 Due to the general movement of the train or the rare potential for a sudden stop, children cannot walk about the cars unattended.
 Diaper changing is not permitted in the railcars due to food service and the bathrooms are somewhat small.
 McKinstry Street Station has a ‘diaper changing station’ in the Restroom.
 Due to safety issues, strollers and carriers are not permitted on board, booster seats are available.
 Please check with your Reservation Agent for special handling for infants. +1-800-427-4124

 We do not offer a children’s menu on board the train, however, we can adapt many of our menu items to suit your child’s tastes.

-Due to state regulations, smoking is not permitted in the Station, on board the Train or on the outside observation deck of the train.
+Due to state regulations, smoking is not permitted in the Station, on board the Napa Valley Wine Train or on the outside observation deck of the train.

-The Napa Valley Wine Train consists of nine rail cars and two engines on point:
+The Napa Valley Wine Train consists of ten railcars and two engines on point: